 CEUR-WS.org

-CEUR-WS Policy on AI assisting tools
+CEUR-WS Policy on AI Assisting Tools

 Insignificant.
 Activities like: i) paraphrasing and refining the manuscript content (using Grammarly or other spell checkers), and ii) smart composition (via predictive keyboards) are widely accepted and do not need any acknowledgement.
+Tool support is allowed if the changes are not adding to or removing content but rather corrects or improves the grammar and spelling of the human-authored text.

 Regardless of the cases above, CEUR-WS publishes original work from named authors (human beings), and thus contributions from AI assistants can only be stated in the acknowledgements and/or by suitable references at the original research papers.
 We require that all authors and workshop editors adhere to these guidelines.
 Their violation will lead to the removal of the published paper or the whole volume, similar to our procedures dealing with plagiarism.
 As a consequence, AI assistants or any other computer programs cannot be named as authors of a paper.